FACT: half of adult dogs today will get cancer.

 Cancer is a terrifying reality for dog owners today, causing nearly half the deaths of dogs over the age of 10.

+The amount of online information about cancer in dogs is overwhelming.
 How do you know what advice to trust?

 Richard Pitcairn DVM PhD

 Author (with Susan Pitcairn) of Natural Health for Dogs and Cats.
 Founder of The Pitcairn Institute of Veterinary Homeopathy

 The conventional approach is that cancer is a disease separate from the animal … one to be attacked in various ways.
 Often there is surgery to remove the cancer.
 Then there might be chemotherapy to kill the cancer (and the patient, thanks to the chemicals).
 Then radiation to kill the tumor (and the tissues around it).